Background to CPD Introduction

 “‘HSE Inspectors sometimes come across scaffolders on site who are not up to date on current accepted practices with respect to safe erection and dismantling of scaffolding.
 This is an issue that is easily resolved through CPD and HSE welcomes the introduction of this into the CISRS scheme.
 This brings the scheme into line with many other construction trades and it will have a very positive effect, particularly for those who may not have received any formal training in many years.
 It should help employers demonstrate that their operatives have the necessary skills, knowledge and experience to fulfil their duties under the Construction Design and Management Regulations 2015.”

 CPD has been on the agenda for a long time, when it was agreed to incorporate it into the scheme, we decided that a long lead in time was required to ensure that industry was ready for its introduction.
 Whatever date was chosen to introduce a new requirement, there would always be those who fall either side of the deadline.
 We were aware that 2016 was going to be a large card renewal year.
 Around 8000 operatives due to renew their cards this year.
 In 2017 this figure will drop to around 4000, with the introduction of CPD in July 2017, approximately half of these operatives will miss the CPD programme this time round.
 CPD had to start sometime and it was agreed with a one year lead in time, it would be July 2017.

 Other trades don’t do it!

-CPD and other additional training on top of trade competence is already in operation across a wide range of sectors, Plant, Steeplejacks, Lightening Engineers some of these trades e.g. Plumbing/Gas Fitters are required to undertake a minimum of 30 hrs CPD on an annual basis (150 hours over 5 years) CISRS are looking to introduce 2 days in effect 14 hours of CPD on a 5 yearly cycle.
+CPD and additional training on top of trade competence is already in operation across a wide range of sectors; Plant, Steeplejacks, Lightening Engineers and some of these trades e.g. Plumbing/Gas Fitters are required to undertake a minimum of 30 hrs CPD on an annual basis (150 hours over 5 years).
+CISRS are looking to introduce 2 days, in effect 14 hours of CPD on a 5 yearly cycle.